 Orthodontists benefit from 3D dental imaging because it allows them to focus in on teeth that still need to move into proper alignment.
 Even if you don’t have any oral health concerns, 3D dental imaging can help your dentist catch small issues before they grow into a problem.

-If you are interested in learning more about our 3D dental x-ray technology, feel free to call our Grand Rapids family dental practice at (616) 288-6134.
+If you are interested in learning more about our 3D dental x-ray technology, feel free to call our Grand Rapids family dentists at email@example.com.
 Dr. Yun at NorthPointe Family Dental has dedicated his career to providing patients with the highest level of dental care.
+To make an appointment, contact us today.